HeyGovApp/heygov-wp-plugin/readme.txt

 == Changelog ==

 = 1.7.1 =
-* Fixed -  HeyGov widget button moves up on sites with "Back to top" button select class or id
+* Fixed - HeyGov widget button moves up on more sites with "Back to top" button
+* Updated - Default button position to bottom right

 = 1.7.0 =
 * Added - HeyGov features in WP Api